Augustin Robespierre

-Augustin Bon Joseph de Robespierre (21 January 1763 – 28 July 1794), known as Robespierre the Younger, was a French lawyer, politician and the younger brother of French Revolutionary leader Maximilien Robespierre.
+Augustin Bon Joseph de Robespierre (/fr/; 21 January 1763 – 28 July 1794), known as Robespierre the Younger (Robespierre le Jeune), was a French lawyer and politician, the younger brother of revolutionary leader Maximilien Robespierre.
 His political views were similar to his brother's.
 When his brother was arrested on 9 Thermidor, Robespierre volunteered to be arrested as well, and he was executed by the guillotine along with Maximilien and 20 of his supporters.

 Early life

 Robespierre was born in Arras, the youngest of four children of the lawyer Maximilien-Barthelemy-François de Robespierre and Jacqueline-Marguerite Carrault, the daughter of a brewer.
 His mother died when he was one year old, and his grief-stricken father abandoned the family to go to Bavaria, where he died in 1777.
 Augustin was brought up by his grandparents.
 His brother Maximilien had won a scholarship from the Abbey of St. Vaast to pay for his studies at the Lycée Louis-le-Grand and had been such an outstanding student that when he obtained his degree in law, he asked the Abbot, Cardinal de Rohan, if he would transfer the scholarship to his younger brother to allow him to follow the same career.
 The Cardinal agreed and Augustin Robespierre took up his brother's place studying law.

 Although his political views were very similar to those of his brother, Robespierre was very different in character.
 Handsome, he was also fond of good food, gaming and the company of women, and called "Bonbon".
 At the outset of the Revolution, Robespierre was prosecutor-syndic of Arras.
 Together with Martial Herman he founded a political club in the town and wrote to his brother to secure its affiliation with the Jacobins in Paris.
 In 1791, he was appointed administrator of the département of Pas-de-Calais.